MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 >
 > This is guidance only and not hard enforcement.
 Admins are responsible for licensing all the flows correctly to stay compliant.

-## Approvals

 ### There's a premium flow that sends approval requests to a set of users and then waits for the users to approve or reject the request before it continues running.
-Today, Power Automate only looks for owner's license and doesn't look for approver's license.
 Do the approvers need a premium license?

 The approvals connector is a standard connector.
 Users who respond to approval requests aren't considered to be the invoking users.
 Their Office 365 license is enough and they don't need a premium license.